 The longest Croatian island is at the same time the island of diversity – the calmness of fertile field of the Stari Grad Plain, the precipitous fall of southern rocks into the foamy sea, the tameness of the eastern part of the island and forests along the northern coast will delight even the most experienced world travelers.
-Between the endless blue sky and the blue sea rises the green island known for its diversity of plant species among which olive, grape vine, rosemary and lavender occupy a special place, together with autochthonous Dalmatian pine forests.
-The play of nature is visible at every kilometer of highly indented coastline, the rocky seabed presents a heaven for explorers, and 143 speleological sites have still not discovered all the secrets kept inside the bowels of the island.
-The sunniest Mediterranean island has the annual average of 2,726 hours of sun and for more than 5 months a year the sea temperature is above 20°C. Only in January and February is the air temperature below 10°C.
+Between the endless blue sky and the blue sea rises the green island known for its diversity of plant species among which olive, grapevine, rosemary and lavender occupy a special place, together with autochthonous Dalmatian pine forests.
+The play of nature is visible at every kilometer of highly indented coastline, the rocky seabed presents heaven for explorers, and 143 speleological sites have still not discovered all the secrets kept inside the bowels of the island.
+The sunniest Mediterranean island has an annual average of 2,726 hours of sun and for more than 5 months a year, the sea temperature is above 20°C. Only in January and February is the air temperature below 10°C.

-This is one of world’s most beautiful island chains made of 21 islands, islets, reefs and narrow passages situated in front of Hvar, by the name of ´Paklinski otoci´ (or Hvar’s isles as locals would refer to them) is a unique and the most recognisable natural beauty of Hvar.
-Once bare, tame isles covered in fragrant heather, with a few fields (in olden day people sowed there wheat), and a small village Volker; today represents a spacious tourist resort of Hvar – famous by far Hvar’s sunny Arcadia.
+This is one of world’s most beautiful island chains made of 21 islands, islets, reefs and narrow passages situated in front of Hvar, by the name of ´Paklinski otoci´ (or Hvar’s isles as locals would refer to them) is a unique and the most recognizable natural beauty of Hvar.
+Once bare, tame isles covered in fragrant heather, with a few fields (in the olden day people sowed there wheat), and a small village Volker; today represents a spacious tourist resort of Hvar – famous by far Hvar’s sunny Arcadia.

 Hora / Ager Phariensis